deficollective/defiscan/src/content/protocols/sky.md

 Sky has a centralized dependency on Circle and its `USDC` stablecoin token.
 This is because users can mint `USDS` from `USDC` at a fixed 1:1 rate.
 This means that `USDS` is directly pegged to `USDC` (instead of `USD`), which is a centralized stablecoin.
 This conversion may be stopped or paused in an emergency Sky Governance proposal.
 There is a debt ceiling limiting how much `USDS` can be backed by `USDC`.
 Nonetheless, at the time of writing, this debt ceiling is high enough that it does not prevent more than 50% of the collateral in Sky from being backed by `USDC`.
 The ceiling is explained further in the [dependencies](#dependencies) section.

-The Sky protocol relies on the provider Chronicle for price feeds of collateral assets.
+The Sky protocol also relies on Chronicle's oracle price feeds to assess the solvency of debt positions.
 The Chronicol protocol uses a system of validators hosted by various third parties such as Bitcoin Suisse, ETHGlobal, Gitcoin, and Etherscan.
 Validators push price updates on-chain.
 We found that any changes to the validator set are subject to a 7 days exit window.
-We therefore assessed that Chronicle is a Stage 1 dependency and explained it in detail in a [dedicated report](./chronicle.md).
+Chronicle thus achieves a _Medium_ centralization risk score as discussed in a separate report [here](./chronicle.md).

-An Oracle Security Module (`OSM`) enforces a 1-hour delay on price updates, and the Sky governance can freeze the current price to prevent further updates in case of emergency.
+An Oracle Security Module (`OSM`) enforces a 1-hour delay on price updates, and the _Sky Governance_ can freeze the current price to prevent further updates in case of emergency.
 The price feed provider could be changed through a governance proposal.

 > Autonomy score: High

 ## Exit Window

-All permissions within Sky are held by the onchain Sky Governance.
+All permissions within Sky are held by the onchain _Sky Governance_.
 There are no external accounts or multisigs in control.

-Governance is controlled by `MKR`/`SKY` token holders who locked their tokens to earn voting power, which allows them to submit and vote on respective proposals, or delegate their votes to another user.
+The _Sky Governance_ is controlled by `MKR`/`SKY` token holders who locked their tokens to earn voting power, which allows them to submit and vote on respective proposals, or delegate their votes to another user.
 Any token holder can create a proposal, and the protocol uses a system of continuous approval, explained in more detail in the [governance section](#exit-window-1).

-The minimum delay between approval and execution of a governance proposal is currently **18 hours**.
-Governance proposals have a recurring weekly and monthly schedule.
+The minimum delay between approval and execution of a proposal is currently **18 hours**. _Sky Governance_ proposals have a recurring weekly and monthly schedule.
 Those proposals usually have a courtesy delay duration of 2-3 days before taking effect, but proposals remain possible at any time with the minimum delay.

-Emergency measures allow the governance to pause certain contracts through a governance proposal without being subject to the mandatory delay.
+Emergency measures allow the _Sky Governance_ to pause certain contracts through a proposal without being subject to the mandatory delay.
 In addition to that, an _Emergency Shutdown Module_ (ESM) exists and can irreversibly shutdown the entire protocol if **500'000** `MKR` tokens are sent to the Emergency Shutdown Contract.
 Funds sent to the contract are considered lost, no matter the emergency status.
 During an emergency shutdown, users can retrieve their supplied assets, but no additional supply or borrowing is allowed.
 This is explained further in the technical [governance section](#exit-window-1).

 > Exit Window score: High